-Telephone Advice
+1. Telephone & Email Advice

-- Providing legal advice on family, child and education law to our service users; - Carry out legal research to ensure accuracy of advice given and/ or liaise with our in-house solicitors on more complex issues; - Accurately record full details of all telephone callers and other contacts and further action recommended, according to Coram Children's Legal Centre procedures; - Liaise with the Safeguarding Officer on all concerns regarding child protection; - Signpost users to our legal practice and external organisations when appropriate; - With training, ensure that own knowledge and expertise are as up to date as possible in the relevant fields of law.
+- Providing legal advice on family, child and education law to our service users ensuring calls & emails are signposted in line with our Digital First Approach; - Conduct legal research to ensure accuracy of advice given and/ or liaise with our in-house solicitors on more complex issues; - Accurately record full details of all telephone and other contacts and further action recommended, according to Coram Children's Legal Centre procedures; - Liaise with solicitors and caseworkers to ensure that those enquirers who are entitled to legal advice and assistance receive the adequate provision; - Liaise with the Designated Safeguarding Officer on all concerns regarding child protection; and, - Ensure that own knowledge and expertise are up to date as in the relevant fields of law.

-Other
+2. Other